Matthieu-Beauchamp/PolyMtlCodingGuide/readme.md

 # Covered features
+These are the styling rules that are automatically handled by the .clang-format

 - 50: pointer and reference alignement
 - 60: short ifs should not be on a single line
 - 67: tab width = 4
 - 68 to 77: brace placements
 - 82, 83: try to align most things

-38 45, 55, 59 are missing
-# Limitations (1 to 42)
+# Limitations
+These cannot be handled by clang-format, you must apply them yourself.

-- 1: Rights to break the guide
+- 1: Rights to break the guide in order to improve readability

 ## General naming conventions
-- 2: All types must have CamelCase
+- 2: All types must use CamelCase
 - 3: variables use smallCase
 - 4: Macros use SCREAMING_CASE
 - 5: functions start with a verb and use smallCase
 - 6: namespaces should be a single lowercase word
-- 7: generic types should be single letter
+- 7: generic types should be single capital letter
 - 8: the key word 'typename' should be used in templates (not 'class')
 - 9: acronyms should not be put in Caps in variables (exportHtmlSource instead of exportHTMLSource)
 - 10: global variables should be accessed with ::var